ekataglobal/Whitepages-Pro-Documentation/README.md

-Whitepages-PRO-Documentation
+Whitepages Pro Documentation
 ============================

-Documentation for Whitepages PRO.
-Includes API and PRO Web automation documentation.
+Documentation for Whitepages Pro.
+Includes API and Web automation documentation.

-For more information on WhitePages PRO, please visit http://pro.whitepages.com or email pro-sales@whitepages.com.
+For more information on Whitepages Pro, please visit https://pro.whitepages.com/ or email pro-sales@whitepages.com.